epicopensource/webinar/README.txt

 ------------

 This is an activity module for web conferencing which enables Adobe Connect webinar sessions to be added as an activity to any course.

+UPDATE May 2014: this has been updated for Moodle 2.6, and bugs fixed that previously prevented use on Adobe Connect 9.

 Description
 ------------